Kashmir stag: Threats and conservation

 The subspecies is battling for its survival in its last bastion: they are now scattered within 141 km2 of the Dachigam National Park located on foothills of Zabarwan range on the outskirts of Srinagar.
 Known for its magnificent antlers with 11 to 16 points, hangul was once distributed widely in the mountains of Kashmir.
 During the 1940s, their number was believed to be about 3,000-5,000.
 In the year 2004 there were 197 (sex ratio of 19 for 100 females and 23 fawns for 100 females) Hanguls which reduced to 153 in 2006 (sex ratio of 21 males for 100 females and 9 fawns for 100 females).
 As per the census in 2008, only around 160 exist.
-In 2015,the Hangul population estimation exercise was conducted in which the count of Hanguls in and around their habitats in Kashmir valley is just 186.
+In 2015, the Hangul population estimation exercise was conducted in which the count of Hanguls in and around their habitats in Kashmir valley is just 186.
 There are plans to breed them in captivity to increase their chances of survival.

 A survey in 2019 conducted by collaring the hangul has revealed that the species is no longer confined within the walls of Dachigam National Park.
-The endangered subspecies has now began to use an old migratory route which spread through Sind Valley up to Tulail in Gurez Valley.
+The endangered subspecies has now begun to use an old migratory route which spread through Sind Valley up to Tulail in Gurez Valley.
 The corridor was last known to be active in the early 1900s.